luisanton-io/fe-diskreta/README.md

 ## Why `diskreta`?

 "Diskreta" is the [Esperanto](https://en.wikipedia.org/wiki/Esperanto) word for "discreet".
-The goal of `diskreta.` is an being an anonymous, discreet, encrypted and secure chat system.
+The goal of `diskreta.` is to be an anonymous, discreet, encrypted and secure chat system.

 ## Overview